ajslater/codex/README.md

 - `TIMEZONE` or `TZ` will explicitly the timezone in long format (e.g. `"America/Los Angeles"`).
 This is useful inside Docker because codex cannot automatically detect the host machine's timezone.
 - `CODEX_CONFIG_DIR` will set the path to codex config directory.
 Defaults to `$CWD/config`
 - `CODEX_RESET_ADMIN=1` will reset the admin user and its password to defaults when codex starts.
-- `CODEX_SKIP_INTEGRITY_CHECK` will skip the database integrity repair that runs when codex starts.
+- `CODEX_SKIP_INTEGRITY_CHECK=1` will skip the database integrity repair that runs when codex starts.

 ### Reverse Proxy